RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  1. Low resource usage.
- 2. Fast-paced and snappy workflow
+ 2. Familiar and snappy workflow
  3. User-friendly and intuitive interface.
-(KDE Desktop)
+(KDE Plasma Desktop)
  4. Access to popular software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
  6. Gaming Tweaks and Optimizations.
  7. Includes graphics and vulkan drivers.
  8. Comes with productivity and work software so you can start working right after installation.
  9. Dedicated terminal tool-set for power users [(RedKit)](https://github.com/RedFireSoftwareEntertainment/RedKit).
+ 10. ClamAV and rkhunter integration for enhanced security.
- 10. "Just works"
+ 11. "Just works"

 ## Website
 Find AZOS GNU/Linux and more info about it [here.](https://sites.google.com/view/azosofficialsite/home)